 By: Venus Zoleta

 Published on: February 25, 2021 .
 Last updated: February 26, 2021 Category: Credit Card

 “Do credit cards require proof of income?
 If you’re unemployed, can you still get a credit card?
 How do you get a credit card without income documents?”

 If you have the same burning questions, then we have the answer.
 In the Philippines, it’s really challenging to get a credit card without proof of income.
 Most freelancers, stay-at-home parents, fresh graduates, and college students can’t apply for a credit card without payslips and income documents.
 Business owners even need to submit DTI and SEC registration papers.

 But thankfully, there are ways to apply for a credit card even without payslips, COEs, and ITRs.
 Yes, you can still enjoy the perks of a credit card without the hassle of securing income documents.
 Just choose from great credit card alternatives such as secured credit cards, supplementary credit cards, and prepaid cards.
 You can also swipe and enjoy cashless transactions while earning rewards points as well.

-All these financial tools share the same functions and benefits that credit cards provide, except that they don’t require income documents and conduct background checks.
-Unemployed or self-employed Filipinos with no fixed income or zero/poor credit history can easily get such credit card alternatives.
+These credit card alternatives have the same functions and offer the same benefits that regular credit cards do.
+But they don’t require income documents, and banks don’t need to conduct background checks.
+So if you’re unemployed or self-employed with no fixed income or have zero/poor credit history, try these credit card alternatives.

 Table of Contents